jjmedinaariza/modelling_book/docs/03-visualisation.md

 As mentioned earlier, we will emphasise in this course the use of the `ggplot()` function.
 With `ggplot()` you start with a blank canvass and keep adding specific layers.
 The `ggplot()` function can specify the dataset and the aesthetics (the visual characteristics that represent the data).

-To get the data we're going to use here, load up the package "MASS" and then call the Boston data into your environment.
+To get the data we're going to use here, load up the package `MASS` and then call the *Boston* data into your environment.

 ```r